When using a standalone tape drive blank tapes will be automatically detected and a format panel will appear.

 Enable compression when formatting in the LTFS panel.
 The compression is lossless and varies from 1:1 to 2.5:1.

-With all other video files that are already compressed like ProRes or H.264 there won't be any reduction in size, but it's no slower so we suggest leaving it enabled all the time.
+Virtually all other video files contain compressed codecs like ProRes or H.264 so there won't be any reduction in size, but it's no slower so we recommend leaving compression enabled when formatting all tapes.

 Also note that there is no risk in using compression, as the compressed data is written to tape in exactly the same way as uncompressed data and on board hardware does the compress/decompress.